-“When we first gave our AI systems the ability to use the Internet, use the computer, look at things, and start to do basic agentic tasks, sometimes when we’d asked it to solve a problem for us, it would also take a break and look at pictures of beautiful national parks or pictures of the dog, the Shiba Inu, the notoriously cute internet meme dog.” — Jack Clark, Anthropic co-founder, The Ezra Klein Show
+“When we first gave our AI systems the ability to use the Internet…sometimes when we’d asked it to solve a problem for us, it would…take a break and look at…the Shiba Inu, the notoriously cute internet meme dog.” — Jack Clark, Anthropic co-founder, The Ezra Klein Show

-“The thing about Moltbook (the social media site for AI agents) is that it is creating a shared fictional context for a bunch of AIs.
-Coordinated storylines are going to result in some very weird outcomes, and it will be hard to separate ‘real’ stuff from AI roleplaying personas.” — Ethan Mollick, Wharton
+“The thing about Moltbook (the social media site) is that it is creating a shared fictional context for a bunch of AIs.
+Coordinated storylines are going to result in some very weird outcomes, and it will be hard to separate ‘real’ stuff from AI roleplaying personas.” — Ethan Mollick

 THIBAULT